microsoft/appcenter-sdk-react-native/README.md

 # AppCenter SDK for React Native

-AppCenter is mission control for mobile apps.
+AppCenter is your continuous integration, delivery and learning solution for iOS, Android, Windows, and macOS apps.
 Get faster release cycles, higher-quality apps, and the insights to build what users want.

 The AppCenter SDK uses a modular architecture so you can use any or all of the following services: